Our Thesis

 This example shows how transitive trust fosters cooperation between non-competing networks, lowering transaction costs for all parties and increasing the size of two networks through activities in one.
 Value flows both ways, as CUs benefit from increased satisfaction when members successfully use CU-issued credential outside the CU.
 And websites are just the beginning: the car dealer, the furniture store and even the sandwich shop could extend credit or offer discounts by accepting these same credentials.
 In fact, every network that accepts CU-issued credentials grows each time a CU issues a verifiable credential to a member, even if they’re completely unrelated to the financial industry.

-*The theoretical basis for cooperative network of network effects is provided in this paper by DTV’s co-founder, Dr. Sam Smith.
+*The theoretical basis for cooperative network of network effects is provided in this paper by DTV’s co-founder, Dr. Samuel Smith.
 It describes a new network scaling law that extends Metcalfe’s law type network scaling to transcontextual value transfer among a network of networks.

 In 2003 the U.S. National Strategy for Trusted Identities in Cyberspace (NSTIC) introduced an authentication framework for increasing Levels of Assurance (LOAs) for digital interactions of increasing risk, with LOA 1 the lowest (think Facebook login) and LOA 4 the highest*.
 Similar frameworks have been developed elsewhere.